Canaries: Small Songbirds in the Finch Family

-I found them to be very social beings.
-A little "friendly" fight here and there with their cage or aviary co-habitants, but generally they get along really well and are non-aggressive.
-They make very pretty aviary birds - and the melodious song of the males add a lot to the charm of an aviary.
+In an aviary setting, I found them to be very social beings.
+A little "friendly" fight here and there with their aviary co-habitants, but generally they get along really well and are non-aggressive.

 They are never going to be "cuddly pets"

 .. and I know, having handfed some of them from day 1 (which is not an easy task).
 However, these charming birds do become quite confiding, and may eventually without fear perch on your finger or your shoulder.

 They make a great choice for people who enjoy watching birds rather than having a demanding pet that requires a lot of personal attention.